-Beaded chiffon flapper dress, 1920s
+#6955 $1,200Beaded chiffon flapper dress, 1920s Sold

-The fluid quality of the amorphous design accentuates female curves.
-The neckline is bordered with open work.
-The 1st picture down displays the key design motifs: geometric (male) shapes balanced against a graceful beaded oblong (female).
+The fluid quality of the inspired design accentuates female curves.
+The neckline is bordered with superb open work.
+The exemplary Deco design features the primary geometric forms characteristic of the Art Deco, which reached its apogee in the mid 1920s.

 The condition is almost excellent.
-I found one tiny, pale spot on the hipline medallion.
+I found one tiny pale spot on the hipline medallion.
 The spot was not picked up by the camera.